Battle of the Ancre: Air operations

 Air observation for the infantry attack which began on 13 November was not possible, because of dense white fog during the day.
-On the morning of 14 November the mist cleared and 4 and 15 Squadrons flew contact patrols, which revealed the capture of Beaucourt and ground to the north-west.
+On the morning of 14 November the mist cleared and 4 Squadron and 15 Squadron flew contact patrols, which revealed the capture of Beaucourt and ground to the north-west.
 Artillery observation flights gave the positions of 157 German batteries, many of which were silenced by counter-battery fire.
 German infantry were harassed from the air; 300 German troops spotted in a ravine north of Beaucourt were heavily bombarded by British heavy artillery after a "zone call".

 Another observer directing fire from a siege battery saw approximately 250 German infantry sheltering in trenches, brought immediate artillery fire on them and then the crew strafed them.
-Two battalions of infantry were caught on the road near Achiet le Petit and heavily bombarded.
+Two battalions of infantry were caught on the road near Achiet-le-Petit and heavily bombarded.
 During the night ten aircraft from 18 Squadron made low attacks on railway stations, trains and road transport with bombs and machine-guns.
 A German aircraft followed two of the British aircraft to their base and bombed the aerodrome, leaving craters in the landing-ground.
 A dummy landing-ground was illuminated as a ruse and was machine-gunned by a German aircraft later that night.